-Most likely it was intended to be a stepping-stone to something better or a stopgap because you couldn’t find something you were truly excited about.
-It wasn’t even so bad at first.
-You met some new people, went to a couple of work socials and even played on the company’s kickball team.
+Most likely it was intended to be a career stepping-stone or a stopgap because you couldn’t find something you were truly excited about.
+It wasn’t so bad at first.
+You were hopeful.
+You met some new people, went to a couple of work socials and even participated in company-sponsored Habitat for Humanity projects.

 Don’t be the person who lets another year pass without doing something about it.
 Climbing out of the career vortex isn’t easy but it’s not impossible.
 Here are some suggestions to help get you unstuck.